slamice/wri/fiction/Other stories/Commuter.md

 A Commuter

-Noisily burrowing into the Bronx, the train shook like a heavyset man as it threw itself into high gear late into the night.
+Noisily burrowing in the Bronx, the train shook like a heavyset man as it threw itself into high gear late into the night.

 Samir sank into his orange plastic seat.
 Other commuters drooped like him.
-The air was so thick with droops you heard them dripping off the seats puddling onto the floor.
+The air was so thick with droops you heard them dripping off the seats, puddling to the floor.
 Some of the commuters' faces, pockmarked, stared blankly at nothing in particular.
 Others were lost in their headphones.
 A few bodies molded themselves around train poles, others' asses seeped into nearby creases.

 Much before then he had fled alone with a million people on a boat, but could never quite grasp the country he landed on.
 He thought much about the America people told him about, most who've never been there.
 Were his expectations met?
 After escaping from the war, he laid on America numb and indifferent.
 An electrician with poor English and circumstances made him useless to the trade.
 It was just as well; he was too tired to move.